RealPacket/GG-Sans-font-files/README.md

 ### Dzicord ZZ Zans Font
 - Oh no no no!
 No Dzicord ZZ Zans!
-Real 100% get your ass of this page discrod staff and mods!
+Real 100% get your ass off this page discrod staff and mods!
 - if you are a discord mod, you can [find the ZZ Zans fonts here](https://pornhub.com)

 don't scroll down discord mods, you can [find the ZZ Zans fonts here](https://pornhub.com)